StillFantastic/NTU-Web-Development/README.md

 # Django Backend

 ### Usage
-1. the use of venv is recommend
+1. the use of venv is recommended
     ```
     pip install requirements.txt
     # or pip3 install requirements.txt